 - The other driver did not have enough liability insurance; or

 - If the other vehicle was stolen or taken without consent, meaning the driver was breaking the law and driving uninsured.

 Keep in mind that in order to drive legally in Alberta, you must have liability insurance.

-- I’m not going to pursue a lawsuit because I’m not that type of person!– You can be an ultra-nice Canadian who says sorry (and means it), and still file an injury claim.
+The reality: You can be an ultra-nice Canadian who says sorry (and means it), and still file an injury claim.
 Insurance is there for a reason!
 We pay for insurance in order to ensure there’s money to cover the cost if we injure someone else.
 It’s important that you actually get the compensation you deserve if you’ve been injured because of someone else’s negligence.
 You can’t put a price tag on your health, but you may be able to get compensation for things like loss of income while you’re unable to work, the cost of medical treatments or therapies, prescriptions, loss of enjoyment or quality of life, and more.

 In Alberta, you generally have up to two years from the date of an accident to make a Personal Injury claim in court, or your right to do so is lost forever.
 But it’s important not to wait as there may be other important deadlines or circumstances, that may affect the deadline or your claim.

 Have questions?
 Contact us today to speak with a member of our legal team.
 It won’t cost you anything to talk to a lawyer.
 Consultations are always free and, if you do choose to file a claim, you don’t pay us anything unless and until your claim is resolved.